Understanding White Blood Cells: What They Are and Why They Matter

 - Neutrophils: Fight bacterial infections.

-- Lymphocytes: Comprise B and T cells, crucial for immunity.
+- Lymphocytes: Comprise B and T cells, which are crucial for immunity.

 - Monocytes: Engage in phagocytosis, engulfing and digesting foreign material.